I love my mini pizza supreme cookies! Obviously this is not a healthy lunch box recipe, but my kids thought these were awesome.

 Like a normal pizza, the flavours of the Pizza Supreme Cookie had melded together to create one flavour that was so much better than the sum of it’s parts.
 The custard cookie worked so well with the white chocolate, strawberry jam and the sweet jube lollies.
 I hate to say it, but even though it is just a fun kids cookie, it really does have a lot going for it in flavour too.

-So what is to become of this cookie experiment.
-I am trying out a few ideas for my boys 9 birthday.
-My idea is to have sweet thing looking like savouries and vice versa.
+What is to become of this cookie experiment.
+I am trying out a few ideas for my boys 9th birthday.
+My idea is to have sweet thing looking like savoury and vice versa.
 I just love messing with kids heads, this has been a success so you will have to stay tuned and see what else I come up with…

 Once the cookies have cooled they are very easy to remove from the pizza trays and can be stored in an airtight container.